 Do you want to keep your lawn free of weeds?
 If so, you've come to the right place!
 At Delaware Valley Turf, we offer a weed control service that includes pre- and post-emergent treatments to prevent weeds from sprouting and eliminate those that have surfaced.
 We'll apply our pre-emergents twice in the spring, then utilize post-emergents throughout the growing season to actively control these pesky nutrient thieves.
 What's more, our treatments are effective against all kinds of weeds, including dandelions, clover, crabgrass, nutsedge, ground ivy, and wild violet, among others!

-We proudly serve property owners in Wilmington, DE, and surrounding areas in Pennsylvania, like Doylestown and Bryn Mawr.
+We proudly serve property owners in Newark, DE, and surrounding areas in Pennsylvania, like Doylestown and Blue Bell.
 Call us today at (610) 328-4170 to sign up for our weed control service!